|

 Weaknesses, Opportunities, and Threats (SWOT) analysis -- a

-candid Dittberner opinion on where each vendor stands
+candid TRI opinion on where each vendor stands

 against its competitors and the suitability of its products